meron00/Data-Science-tools-and-Ecosystem/README.md

 # Hello
-# This is the repository for keeping the Assigment notebook documents
+# This is the final project of Python Project for Data Science.
+# Thank you for the review.